Image Credit: Evdokia Shorru Georgiou

 Evodokia, writes of her picture, “Eros and Psyche is part of a series of paintings called, ‘Mythology’ in which I aim to view how a myth was used in the past and how could be act as a guideline nowadays.
 I see myth as an essential guideline for humans to get involve, explore, and enhance through contemporary applications and obligations. “

-Evdokia is an Artist based in Limassol, Cyprus where she owns an Art workshop for her Art practice.
-Evdokia is also the Art Curator of the Exhibit 8 Gallery in the cultural heart of the Limassol.
+Evdokia is an Artist and Art Curator based in Limassol, Cyprus where she owns an Art workshop for her Art practice.

 As a Fine Art graduate of University of Kent; Evdokia, in 2015, she was short-listed for the CVAN Platform Graduate Award.
 In addition, Evdokia has participated in several exhibitions as an artist and in events, as the designer and the leader of Art workshops in Cyprus, Ukraine, Italy, Spain, and United Kingdom.